Autism: diagnostic features and assessment approaches in older adolescents and adults (17+ years)

 Why study this course?

 This short course will provide students who are interested in autism assessment and diagnosis with an opportunity to gain a University micro-credential to recognise their learning.
-It also provides a unique opportunity for a range of professionals to enhance their knowledge of key diagnostic features of autism in childhood.
+It also provides a unique opportunity for a range of professionals to enhance their knowledge of key diagnostic features of autism in adolescence and adulthood.

 Recommended prior knowledge

-It is recommended that students have English competence (ideally Year 12 English level), and have some direct experience working with children and/ or young people.
+It is recommended that students have English competence (ideally Year 12 English level), and have some direct experience working with children, adolescents and/or adults in a professional setting (e.g., school, mental health service, youth service).

 Who should study this course?